scipy-conference/scipy_proceedings/papers/adam_richie-halford/adam_richie-halford.rst

 .. class:: abstract

    We introduce Cloudknot, a software library that simplifies cloud-based distributed computing by programmatically executing user-defined functions (UDFs) in AWS Batch.
 It takes as input a Python function, packages it as a container, creates all the necessary AWS constituent resources to submit jobs, monitors their execution and gathers the results, all from within the Python environment.
 Cloudknot minimizes the cognitive load of learning a new API by introducing only one new object and using the familiar :code:`map` method.
-It overcomes limitations of previous similar libraries, such as Pywren, that runs UDFs on AWS Lambda, because most data science workloads exceed the AWS Lambda limits on execution time, RAM, and local storage.
+It overcomes limitations of previous similar libraries, such as Pywren, that runs UDFs on AWS Lambda, because most data science workloads exceed the current limits of AWS Lambda on execution time, RAM, and local storage.

 .. class:: keywords

-   Cloud computing, Amazon AWS
+   Cloud computing, Amazon Web Services, Distributed computing

 Introduction